ember-learn/ember-blog/source/2020-08-25-accessibility-working-group-update.md

 [Benjamin Jegard](https://github.com/kamikillerto) created the [Ember Context Id Helper addon](https://github.com/KamiKillertO/ember-context-id-helper).
 The `{{context-id}}` generates a unique `id` for a given context.
 Because it uses Ember's `guidFor` function under the hood, it will always return the same `id` for the same context.
 A use case for `context-id` helper is to programmatically associate `<label>`s and `<input>` element using the `<label>` `for` attribute and the `<input>`s `id` attribute.

-This addon took inspiration from the pre-RFC for the (guid-for) helper, which resulted in an [RFC for a new built-in template helper](https://github.com/steveszc/rfcs/blob/id-helper/text/0000-id-helper.md), authored by [Steve Szczecina](https://github.com/steveszc).
+This addon took inspiration from the pre-RFC for the (guid-for) helper, which resulted in [RFC 659, which proposes a new built-in template helper](https://github.com/emberjs/rfcs/pull/659), authored by [Steve Szczecina](https://github.com/steveszc).

 [Rajasegar Chandran](https://github.com/rajasegar) and [Jen Weber](https://github.com/jenweber) updated the [Official Ember Guides](https://guides.emberjs.com/release/components/built-in-components/#toc_ways-to-associate-labels-and-inputs) with more explicit information for how to associate `<label>` and `<input>` elements.
 [Melanie Sumner](https://github.com/melsumner) also authored [ember-component-patterns](https://emberjs-1.gitbook.io/ember-component-patterns/form-components/input) that reflect best practices for `<input>` fields.